 Existing sensor network architectures are based on the assumption that data will be polled.
 Therefore, they are not adequate for long-term battery-powered use in applications that must sense or react to events that occur at unpredictable times.
-In response, and motivated by a structural autonomous crack monitoring (ACM) application from civil engineering that requires bursts of high resolution sampling in response to aperiodic vibrations in buildings and bridges, we have designed, implemented, and evaluated lucid dreaming, a hardware/software technique to dramatically decrease sensor node power consumption in this and other related event-driven sensing applications.
-Our hardware is an add-on board for standard Crossbow Motes that makes use of an ultralow-power analog comparator and an in-system programmable precision voltage reference.
-The sensor, e.g., geophone, output voltage is compared to the reference.
-When it exceeds the reference, an interrupt is delivered to the Mote, activating it and triggering high-resolution sampling.
-In the structural integrity monitoring application, this is achieved with 1/245 the average power consumption required by existing sensor network architectures, thereby dramatically increasing battery lifespan.
-We believe that the proposed technique will yield similar benefits in a wide range of applications.
+In response, and motivated by a structural autonomous crack monitoring (ACM) application from civil engineering that requires bursts of high resolution sampling in response to aperiodic vibrations in buildings and bridges, we have designed, implemented, and evaluated lucid dreaming, a hardware-software technique to dramatically decrease sensor node power consumption in this and other eventdriven sensing applications.